abstra-app/template-credit-card-reconciliation/README.md

 To use this project, some initial configurations are necessary:

 1. **Python Version**: Ensure Python version 3.9 or higher is installed on your system.
+2. **Integrations**: To connect to Slack, this template uses Abstra connectors.
+To connect, simply open your project in [Abstra Cloud Console](https://cloud.abstra.io/projects/), add the Slack connector, and authorize it.
-2. **Environment Variables**:
+3. **Environment Variables**:

     The following environment variables are required for both local development and online deployment:

-    - `SLACK_BOT_TOKEN`: Slack Token to send alerts on Slack about rejected expenses
     - `FINANCE_TEAM_EMAIL`: Email address for the finance team (or any other team responsible for verifying expenses).

     For local development, create a `.env` file at the root of the project and add the variables listed above (as in `.env.examples`).
 For online deployment, configure these variables in your [environment settings](https://docs.abstra.io/cloud/envvars).

-3. **Dependencies**: To install the necessary dependencies for this project, a `requirements.txt` file is provided.
+4. **Dependencies**: To install the necessary dependencies for this project, a `requirements.txt` file is provided.
 This file includes all the required libraries.

    Follow these steps to install the dependencies: